 Inspect for and replace worn parts

-Worn parts is one of the leading causes of conveyor breakdown, and can lead to extended down time when waiting for replacement parts to arrive.
+Worn parts are one of the leading causes of conveyor breakdown, and can lead to extended downtime when waiting for replacement parts to arrive.
 Regularly inspecting your conveyor for worn parts and replacing them in a timely fashion will reduce your risk of conveyor downtime.

 Implement preventative maintenance